Be your Highest Self in your every day life.

 - Transparency: Translucent

-- Weight: Average weight is 3 g / 15 carats.
+- Small is 2 g / 10 Carats.
 Amber is an extremely lightweight stone.

 Shipping: Next business day – Domestic First Class averages 3-7 days.
 International First Class averages 2-3 weeks.